ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/table.rst

 .. method:: datasource($func[, $options = array()[, $params = array()]])

-  This function lets you define a datasource for your table contents.
+  This method lets you define a datasource for your table contents.
   When called asynchronously, the request will stop here and the table data will be returned as JSON.